Correct-Syntax/bible_side/README.md

 ## Try the app

 **Bibleside is currently in closed testing on Google Play.
-Signup [here](https://play.google.com/apps/testing/com.bibleside.bibleside) to become a tester and provide early alpha version feedback.**
+[Click here](https://play.google.com/apps/testing/com.bibleside.bibleside) to become a tester and provide early alpha version feedback.** The same alpha version of the Bibleside app can also be found on [F-droid](https://f-droid.org/en/packages/com.bibleside.bibleside/) if you prefer.

 ## Bible versions